kvarlamo/b4n-vandal/README.md

+**This code is absolutely unuseful for anybody outside Brain4Net Inc. engineering team**

 #B4N vandal
-Script for configuring and testing Brain4Net.
-Inc. controller services **This is absolutely unuseful for anybody outside Brain4Net Inc. engineers**
+Script for template-based configuring P2P, P2M, M2M services and corresponding SIs on Brain4Net controller.
+It parses and validates config and controller state, **REMOVES ALL EXISTING SERVICES AND SIS** and creates configured services.

 ## Prerequisites